bennylp/RL-Taxonomy/README.md

 # RL Taxonomy

 This is a loose taxonomy of reinforcement learning algorithms.
 I'm by no means expert in this area, I'm making this as part of my learning process.
-Note that there are a lot more algorithms than the ones listed here, and often I don't even know how to categorize them.
+Note that there are a lot more algorithms than listed here, and often I don't even know how to categorize them.
 In any case, please PR to correct things or suggest new stuff.

 #### Table of Contents:<HR>